PufferFinance/website-docs/docs/governance-voting.md

 <img src="/img/governance-gauges-vote-successful.png" height="150" alt="Gauges vote successful"></img>

 Voting results will be tallied after the conclusion of every voting epoch.
+The rewards will be distributed through [Puffer DeFi](https://defi.puffer.fi), and only if you are a participant of the eligible pools.